A beautiful book featuring a special dedication from Baron Edmond de Rothschild walks us through the corridors of the Temple in Jerusalem

 In the municipality storeroom of the northern Israeli town of Rosh Pina, a unique book sat undisturbed for years, its ornate illustrations and French text ignored by all.
 It would still be lying there, had the town’s former archivist, Hanna Chopin, not come across it one day.
 Once she began leafing through the pages, Chopin instantly knew she had a very special book in her hands.

-Just how special is this book?
-As far as we know, there are only five of its kind in the whole world.
-One copy is at the famous Louvre Museum in Paris, another is kept in the Rothschild family vaults, a third can be found here in the Eran Laor Cartographic Collection at the National Library of Israel.
-The fourth is in Rosh Pina and the fifth can be found in the town of Zichron Ya’akov.
+One copy of the rare book is kept in the Louvre in Paris, another is preserved in the Rothschild family vaults, while yet another can be found here in the Eran Laor Cartographic Collection at the National Library of Israel.
+Two more copies can be found in the towns of Rosh Pina and Zichron Ya’akov in Israel.

 The rare books were given as gifts to the Jewish settlements of Rosh Pina and Zichron Ya’akov by Baron Edmond de Rothschild in the late 19th century.
 It is unknown whether there were additional copies donated to other Jewish agricultural settlements established by the Baron.
 Here we shall tell the story of the copy that is currently in the Rosh Pina archive.
 The book contains the following dedication: ‘Dedicated to the Rosh Pina colony by Sir Baron Edmond de Rothschild, Paris, September 21st, 1898.’
 It is unclear exactly why the gifts were sent or for what occasion.
 In fact, we know very little at all about these books.
 We can tell you, however, that after Ms. Chopin found the Rosh Pina copy in its deteriorated state, the book underwent restoration at the National Library laboratory in 2013, with assistance provided by the Prime Minister’s Office.
 It was later transferred back to the Rosh Pina archive, where it remains to this day.